Change the way you think, and you can change the way you live.

 By challenging our rigidly held irrational beliefs and demands, REBT helps us to adopt a more rational perspective about ourselves, others, and the world, which results in greater psychological satisfaction, heightened emotional independence, and at its best, a profound metaphysical change, accompanied by inner tranquility and personal enlightenment.

 MBCT counseling integrates cognitive therapy with mindfulness techniques, such as meditation, breathing exercises, present-centered awareness, observation of small sensations in the here and now, and self-reflection and introspection without criticism and judgment of self and others.

-My primary purpose at Keys to Counseling is to utilize my carefully tailored approach to give you the cognitive, emotional, and behavioral tools to learn to alleviate your own anxiety and ease psychological stress.
-Through rational emotive behavior therapy, I will encourage you to live rationally and mindfully in the present, teach you how to self-sooth and relax, help you to slow down your thoughts in order to see the world more clearly, and ultimately show you how to become your own best counselor leading to a more satisfying, fulfilling, and emotionally independent life.
+My primary purpose at Keys to Counseling is to give you the cognitive, emotive, and behavioral tools to learn to alleviate your own anxiety and ease psychological stress.
+Through rational emotive behavior therapy (REBT), I will encourage you to live rationally and mindfully in the present, teach you how to self-sooth and relax, help you to slow down your thoughts in order to see the world more clearly, and ultimately show you how to become your own best counselor leading to a more satisfying, fulfilling, and emotionally independent life.
 The decision to improve your life through individual, couples, and marriage counseling is truly a courageous and exciting one.
 No matter your reason for seeking counseling, it would be an honor to support and empower you on this journey!